 Queen Vic Market

 Nothing says America like a red, white and blue van enticing people with sugary, jam-filled doughnuts.
 I had actually never tried a hot jam doughnut until I moved to Melbourne but, oh wow, I’ll be looking for them everywhere I go now!
+The American Doughnut Kitchen has the best hot jam doughnuts in Melbourne!

 The American Doughnut Kitchen has been serving up Melbourne’s favorite hot jam doughnuts since 1950 and it’s not uncommon for their cash-only truck to have a long line.
 All those who wait are rewarded with ADK’s iconic hot jam doughnut made using a safely-guarded German recipe that’s remained unchanged in the company’s 68 year history.